gla-rad/niord-uk/README.md

 [niord](https://github.com/NiordOrg) system, i.e. a system for producing and promulgating NW + NM T&P messages.

-From version 3.0.0 onwards, Niord has been ported and run using the Red Har [Quarkus](https://quarkus.io/) framework.
+From version 3.0.0 onwards, Niord has been ported and run using the Red Hat [Quarkus](https://quarkus.io/) framework.

 Niord is documented extensively at http://docs.niord.org